schmunk42/doma/README.md

 Link the script to a directory from `PATH` and set permissions

     echo -e "export DOMA_DIR=`pwd`/doma" >> ~/.bash_profile

+### Per-project

+You can also put doma `Makefile`s into your project folder, or include them as a submodule.

 Basic usage
 -----------